python/cpython/Doc/library/datetime.rst

 .. method:: time.replace(hour=self.hour, minute=self.minute, second=self.second, \
    microsecond=self.microsecond, tzinfo=self.tzinfo, *, fold=0)

-   Return a :class:`.time` with the same value, except for those attributes given new values by whichever keyword arguments are specified.
+   Return a new :class:`.time` with the same values, except with new values for those attributes given by whichever keyword arguments are specified.
 Note that ``tzinfo=None`` can be specified to create a naive :class:`.time` from an aware :class:`.time`, without conversion of the time data.

    :class:`.time` objects are also supported by generic function :func:`copy.replace`.